jean-pierreBoth/probminhash/README.md

 Otmar Ertl 2021 [arxiv](https://arxiv.org/abs/2101.00314) or [vldb](https://vldb.org/pvldb/vol14/p2244-ertl.pdf)

 This algorithm runs on unweighted objects.
 It can sketch billions of objects into vectors of 16 bytes integers.
+We provide sketching and a cardinality estimator of the sketched set.

 * ProbOrdMinHash2 is a locality-sensitive hashing for the edit distance implemented over ProbMinHash2 as in  Ertl's [probordminhash2](https://github.com/oertl/probminhash).
 It is inspired by *Marcais.G et al. BioInformatics 2019*, see  [Marcais](https://academic.oup.com/bioinformatics/article/35/14/i127/5529166)